seddonym/bobsleigh/README.md

 get_config_patterns()
 ---------------------

-This powerful method returns a dictionary of string patterns, keyed with the name of the config attribute that it should be used for.
+This powerful method returns a tuple of two-tuples, with the name of the config attribute and a string pattern.
 It allows you to use other config attributes to form new ones.

 For example, this installation handler would specify the project_path based on the domain kwarg.